alphapsa/PIPE/docs/pipe/installation.rst

 advantage of multiple CPU cores (up to one thread per PSF being derived).

-PCA analysis of the PSFs is fast (a few seconds), and is performed by pc.make_eigen(psf_lib) where psf_lib is the list of psf functions previously saved in the pickle file.
+PCA analysis of the PSFs is fast (a few seconds), and is performed by pc.make_eigen(psf_lib, outnum) where psf_lib is the list of psf functions previously saved in the pickle file, and outnum is the designated version number of the output library.

 Once the eigenlib is generated (it is put into ref_lib_path/psf_lib/ by default) it can be used for photometric extraction.
 Input parameters are defined in a